 You can review MailerLite's Data Processing Addendum here.

-According to privacy laws, you have to clearly describe how you plan to use your subscribers’ data, including for your use of third parties like MailerLite.
+According to data privacy laws, you have to clearly describe how you plan to use your subscribers’ data, including for your use of third parties like MailerLite.

 You have to state each data processor separately and clearly explain how and why they are using the data.
 To make your life easier, we wrote a statement about MailerLite that you can simply add to your privacy policy.